-The aim of the workshop is to revisit such questions from various theoretical perspectives.
+The aim of the workshop is to revisit such questions from various perspectives.
 The goal of communication may not be limited to face to face information exchange.
 The workshop will focus on questions in communication settings where they cannot be answered face to face by an addressee.
 How commitments can be synchronised when the range of addressees and / or mediated communication restrict the possibility of response is an open question.
-This raises issues concerning the discursive function of questions and their definition, as most recent approaches tend to characterise questions from a dialogic perspective.
+This raises issues concerning the definition of questions, as most recent approaches tend to characterise questions from a dialogic perspective, and their discursive function.